oracle-livelabs/cloud-database-services/Exadata-Database-Service-on-Dedicated-Infrastructure/Get-Started-with-Oracle-Exadata-Database-Service-on-Dedicated Infrastructure/lab4-create-dbhome/lab4-create-dbhome.md

     Choose a **Shape family**.
 A custom database software image is compatible with only one shape family.
 Available shape families are the following:

-       * Bare metal and virtual machine DB systems
+       * Virtual Machine and Bare Metal Shapes
-       * Exadata Cloud Service instances
+       * Exadata Shapes

 5. Choose the **Database version** for your image.
 You can create a database software image using any supported Oracle Database release update (RU).